New Brunswick is home to four public universities which offer a wide variety of educational programs.

 - The University of New Brunswick, with its main campus in Fredericton and another in Saint John, is the oldest English-language university in Canada, and is the province's largest university.

-- St. Thomas University is a small, Roman Catholic institution in Fredericton whose central liberal arts program is complemented by professional programs in education and social work.
+- St. Thomas University is a small institution in Fredericton whose central liberal arts program is complemented by professional programs in education and social work.

 - Mount Allison University, located in the Town of Sackville, offers undergraduate programs in arts, science, commerce, fine arts and music.